 problem directly, but to celebrate the sovereignty of God over Satan and

 his sovereignty over all the evils that Satan has a hand in.
-My conviction

 is that letting God speak his word will awaken worship—like Job’s—and